 COLLEGE TECHNICAL MATHEMATICS 1A...prepares student to solve linear, quadratic, and relational equations; graph; formula rearrangement; solve systems of equations; percent; proportions; and operations on polynomials.
 Emphasis will be on the application of skills to technical problems.
-COREQ: Math placement assessment or equiv
+Discuss math academic course support with your Counselor